risk-first/website/Software-Dependency-Risk.md

 Software is not constrained by _physical_ ergonomics in the same way as a tool is. <!-- tweet-end --> But ideally, it should have conceptual ergonomics:  ideally, complexity is hidden away from the user behind the _User Interface_.
 This is the familiar concept of [Abstraction](Glossary#abstraction) we've already looked at.
 As we saw in [Communication Risk](Communication-Risk#learning-curve-risk), when we use a new protocol, we face [Learning Curve Risk](Communication-Risk#learning-curve-risk).
 To minimise this, we should apply the [Principal Of Least Astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment) when designing protocols:

  - **The abstractions should map easily to how the user expects the tool to work.** For example, I _expect_ the trigger on a drill to start the drill turning.
- - **The abstractions should leverage existing idioms and knowledge.** In a new car, I _expect_ to know what the symbols on the dashboard mean, because I've driven other cars.
+ - **The abstractions should leverage existing idioms and knowledge.** In a new car I _expect_ to know what the symbols on the dashboard mean because I've driven other cars.
  - **The abstractions provide me with only the functions I need.** Because everything else is confusing and gets in the way.

 ## Types Of Software Dependencies